 What exactly is e-voting?

-Voting in absentia (i.e. not in person) is by no means a new concept.
+Voting in absentia (i.e. not in person) is no new concept.
 Mail-in voting has been around in many countries for decades.
 And in places where it is acceptable, it has made voting more accessible and resulted in higher voter turnout.
-However, when done right, electronic voting, e-voting, has the potential to be faster, more affordable, and more transparent than mail-in voting.
+However, when done right, electronic voting, or e-voting, can be faster, more affordable, and more transparent than mail-in voting.
 Why?
 Because it eliminates a very extensive paper trail and the very analogue system of manual vote counting.

 E-voting can either be done on electronic voting machines located at a polling site or on computers connected to the Internet.
 For on-site voting using electronic voting machines, identification is relatively simple.
 Voters need only provide a valid form of ID.
-For Internet voting, the process of identification and verification is far more complex.
+For Internet voting, the identification and verification process is far more complex.
 And herein lies one of the major concerns of e-voting.

 Are the risks of e-voting a threat to democracy?

 The world watched as the US elections were called into doubt by a number of politicians and voters.
 Though the claims were unfounded, the resulting panic and hysteria were evidence of a lack of trust in the voting system.
 In this case, there were accusations of fraud involving both the electronic voting machines and mail-in ballots.
 There were claims that voting machines were not properly counting the votes.
 There were accusations of dead people voting or people double voting using mail-in ballots.

-In Germany, where e-voting for political officials was declared illegal in 2009, events like those which played out in the 2020 American presidential elections are further proof of the dangers of digitalized voting.
-Legal concerns in Germany are centred around the fact that election results are not traceable and the final results can therefore not be publicly scrutinized or recounted if necessary.
+In Germany, where e-voting for political officials was declared illegal in 2009, events like those that played out in the 2020 American presidential elections further prove the dangers of digitalized voting.
+Legal concerns in Germany are centred around the fact that election results are not traceable, and the final results can, therefore, not be publicly scrutinized or recounted if necessary.
 Any shift in e-voting perception will have to resolve this dilemma.